ebikatsudon/VTubeStudio/Tobii-Eye-Tracker.md

 You can also visualize the gaze position.
 This position will be shown as white bubble/circle in the VTube Studio window.
 The coordinates for the gaze circle are the X/Y gaze coordinates within the screen the tracker is installed on, so the shown position will only be accurate if VTube Studio is on that screen and in fullscreen mode.

+## Can I use the Tobii tracker by itself without any other webcam/phone tracking?

+That's possible, **but not recommended**.
+The Tobii tracker does not support things like brow/mouth/etc. tracking so if you use the Tobii tracker by itself, you're probably not going to get the general tracking quality you're looking for.